pqrkchqps/diehard-dot-fund-user-manual/frequently_asked_questions.md

 ## How can I reactivate my account?

-To have your account reactivated, send an email to [contact@loomio.org](mailto:contact@loomio.org).
+To have your account reactivated, [contact us](https://loomio.org/contact).

 ## I’ve deactivated my group, can I restore it?

 Deactivated groups can only be restored by a member of the Loomio team.
-Send an email to [contact@loomio.org](mailto:contact@loomio.org)
+[Contact us](https://loomio.org/contact) to reactivate your group.

 ## What if I have a feature to suggest?

 We also have an open Loomio Community sub-group dedicated to [Feature Ideas](https://www.loomio.org/g/GN7EFQTK/loomio-community-feature-ideas).
-You can contribute to discussions about new feature there, or make suggestions about new feature ideas.
+You can contribute to discussions about new features there, or make suggest your own feature ideas.

 ## Is there a Loomio API?